miguelbe/AllSeeingEye/FinalProject.md

 ## Security

 The application will integrate with a user's university credentials if the user is logged in through the student wi-fi.
 The session data used by the application cannot be accessed by a third party through a flaw in the AllSeeingEye system, as application security will be implemented at all stages of development and tested thoroughly.
+The student will also approve of tracking just for pathfinding purposes, and will approve cookies to be saved in the device for metadata storage.

 ## Robustness